forensicgenomics/mitoLeaf/docs/textfiles/about.md

 file, You can obtain one at https://mozilla.org/MPL/2.0/.
 -->

-# About the mitoTree project
+# About the mitoLEAF project

-The idea of mitoTree is to create an up-to-date and interactive phylogenetic tree of human mitochondrial DNA based on quality-controlled full mitochondrial DNA sequences.
+The idea of mitoLEAF (formerly mitoTree) is to create an up-to-date and interactive phylogenetic tree of human mitochondrial DNA based on quality-controlled full mitochondrial DNA sequences.
 Gathering already generated data and utilizing them in a modern, handy implementation is the next step in data modernization and harmonization.
 This update of the human phylogeny allows for improved haplogrouping and prevents the unregulated development of